Hello and thanks for showing interest in the special “Hello Gorgeous Project”.

 This is when it hit me.
 We are all the same underneath, our clothes are simply a way to hide the real “YOU” from others.
 We all have scars and flaws from past events, whether we like it or not, seen on the outside or hidden on the inside.
 We are all humans who all share the same wishes and desires.
 We are all flesh and blood, craving a life of love and acceptance from others.
 Unfortunately, we tend to want to judge others by the way they look, dress, the scars they have, their life partners, past/present relationships (loving or abusive), health issues and/or countless other things, which can have life altering effects on the way we feel about ourselves.
 When we come to realize we must embrace our life and take charge of our future, no matter what others may think, we then come out of our shell and start to “LIVE”, not just survive.
 We are all unstoppable once we realize we deserve better!

-So there you have my story and why I feel so strongly about offering this special art project to others.
-I want to use this project, website and book as an uplifting tool to help participants and viewers realize they are not alone.
+So there you have our stories and why we feel so strongly about offering this special art project to others.
+We want to use this project, website and book as an uplifting tool to help participants and viewers realize they are not alone.
 The World is full of people living with the same issue(s) you/they are.
 We must “Embrace Life And Take Charge Of Our Future!”.
 So, go ahead and take a chance.
 You never know what the outcome may be.
 Your participation in this incredible art project may not only help your self-confidence levels, you may help save a life or two.